charlieisacat/CISim/README.md

 To run custom instructions, please refer to https://github.com/charlieisacat/CIExplorer

 ## Note
-This is an early version of our implementation, which does not fully correspond to the implementation described in the paper ```CISim: ISA-Agnostic Custom Instruction Simulation for General-Purpose Processor```.
+This is an early version of our implementation, which does not fully correspond to the implementation described in the paper ```CISim: ISA-Agnostic Custom Instruction Simulation for General-Purpose Processor``` and has some issues.
 We will release the correct version of the code as soon as possible.